How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 If you leave Wi-Fi on even when you’re not connected to a network, your laptop will constantly search for a network to connect to, even if all of the nearby networks are out of range.

 The same goes for Bluetooth connectivity.
-If you leave the app on, your laptop will be searching for Bluetooth devices to connect to, using up a small amount of power in the process.
+If you leave the app on, your laptop will search for Bluetooth devices to connect to, using up a small amount of power.

 6. Unplug or turn off your USB peripherals (especially for games)

-Keeping certain USB devices plugged in will also use up battery power, so be sure to unplug any of them that aren’t directly necessary for your gaming session.
+Keeping certain USB devices plugged in will also use up battery power, so unplug any of them that aren’t directly necessary for your gaming session.

 7. Make sure your laptop has proper airflow

-As mentioned earlier, high-performance laptops use multiple fans to keep them cool and avoid overheating.
+As mentioned, high-performance laptops use multiple fans to keep them cool and avoid overheating.

 These fan vents are at the bottom of your laptop, so always keep it on a hard, flat surface to prevent blocking off the air vents and restricting airflow.